Training Champions

 Ferran Brosa Planella

-Dr Ferran Brosa Planella is an Assistant Professor at the University of Warwick working on mathematical modelling of lithium-ion batteries.
-He obtained a double Bachelor’s degree in Mathematics and Industrial Engineering from Universitat Politècnica de Catalunya and holds a DPhil in Mathematics from the University of Oxford.
+Dr Ferran Brosa Planella is an Associate Professor at the University of Warwick, specialising in the mathematical modelling of lithium-ion batteries.
+He holds a double Bachelor's degree in Mathematics and Industrial Engineering from Universitat Politècnica de Catalunya, and a DPhil in Mathematics from the University of Oxford.

-Ferran’s research focuses on derivation, reduction and parameterisation of physics-based models for lithium-ion batteries, and he is a co-investigator of the Multi-Scale Modelling project.
-He is also a strong supporter of open science and is a core developer of PyBaMM and member of the organising committee of the ReproducibiliTea journal club at Warwick.
-Besides his research, Ferran regularly engages in outreach activities to disseminate science to a wider audience.
+Ferran’s research focuses on the derivation, reduction, and parameterisation of physics-based models for lithium-ion batteries.
+He is a co-investigator on the Multi-Scale Modelling project and an advisor at Ionworks.
+A strong advocate for open science, Ferran is a maintainer and developer of PyBaMM, and also contributes to the development of PyBOP.
+Alongside his research, he actively engages in outreach activities to promote scientific understanding among wider audiences.

 John Griffin